zomfg/Lightpack/Software/res/moodlamps/README.md

 export const interval = 50 // frame time in ms

 /**
- * @param {integer}	baseColor	integer RGB value of the base color that you set in Prismatik
+ * @param {integer}	baseColor	integer RGB value of the base color that is selected in Prismatik
  * @param {array}	colors		array of RGB integers representing your LEDs
  * @return {array}	array of new RGB integers representing your LEDs */